 - Any impairment that results in a class 4 impairment or class five impairment (extreme impairment) due to mental or behavioural disorder;

-If your injury is deemed a catastrophic injury (amputations are) , you are eligible for enhanced medical-rehabilitation benefits of up to $1,000,000 over your lifetime, housekeeping benefits, enhanced attendant care benefits of up to $6,000 per month to a lifetime maximum of $1,000,0000, and visitor expenses (expenses incurred by your family members when visiting you) over your lifetime.
-A catastrophically-impaired individual is also entitled to a case manager, a health professional – often a nurse or occupational therapist and other benefits.
+If your injury is deemed a catastrophic injury (amputations are), you are eligible for enhanced medical-rehabilitation benefits combined with attendant care benefits of up to $1,000,000 over your lifetime.
+You are also entitled to housekeeping benefits and visitor expenses (expenses incurred by your family members when visiting you).
+A catastrophically impaired individual is also entitled to a case manager, a health professional – often a nurse or occupational therapist, and other benefits.

 Our lawyers understand a catastrophic injury also affects your family.

 We have seen first hand how difficult it is to cope with sudden catastrophic injury.
 It’s common and human for people to experience depression and a loss of enjoyment of life.
 But often, people who are suffering from a catastrophic injury are not suffering alone, as their families are also impacted.
 Many people who have suffered such a serious injury require long-term rehabilitation or care and supervision for the rest of their lives.
 We know how these injuries can place enormous demands on family members, which is why it’s important to seek the help of an experienced personal injury lawyer who has experience with helping people with catastrophic injuries receive maximum compensation.
 We have this experience and can also help you receive help and support both inside and outside your home.
 It’s extremely important that you are properly compensated and cared for now and in the future.
 Permanent medical care is expensive and it’s imperative that you have everything you need to rebuild your life.

 We care that you get the compensation and benefits you need.